 The automotive industry’s focus on digital experience has gone up a gear in recent years.
 Along with competing over the best-engineered products, manufacturers are now competing to offer customers the best-engineered digital automotive experience possible.

-We recently sat down with Michael Roosen, Managing Director of Toyota & Lexus Belgium (who we’ll refer to as Toyota for shortto talk about the importance of customer experience (CX) in the automotive industry and Toyota in particular).
+We sat down with Michael Roosen, former Managing Director of Toyota & Lexus Belgium (Toyota), to talk about the importance of customer experience (CX) in the automotive industry and Toyota in particular.
+Watch Michael's interview to learn all about Toyota’s customer-centric approach to digital, and the crucial role Contentsquare plays in Toyota Belgium’s success.

-“Customers will come back after their first purchase for services, maintenance and information about their car and new services that are available.”
+“Automotive is all about loyalty,” says Michael.
+“Customers will come back after their first purchase for services, maintenance, and information about their car and any new services that are available.”

 This decade has seen the business model for automotive change (thanks in part to the emergence of electric vehicles, or EVs) from securing one-off purchases to driving additional revenue through recurring services and products.